CopernicaMarketingSoftware/AMQP-CPP/README.md

 ````

 Published messages are normally not confirmed by the server, and the RabbitMQ
-will not send a report back to inform us whether the message was succesfully
+will not send a report back to inform you whether the message was succesfully
 published or not.
-Therefore the publish method does also not return a Deferred
+Therefore the publish method does not return a Deferred
 object.

 As long as no error is reported via the Channel::onError() method, you can safely